dadatuputi/privledge/PITCHME.md

 ## Centralized

 Figure 1-A: Although not a good candidate for blockchain protocols, let's understand what a centralized network is to provide some context for the other two network types.
-Centralized networks have [two primary characteristics](https://gnunet.org/centralized-dns):
+Centralized networks have <a target="_blank" href="https://gnunet.org/centralized-dns">two primary characteristics</a>:
 1. They consist of a single node (single point of failure)
 1. This node is under the control of a single entity